TangoJ-Labs/fabric-production-tutorials/README.md

 # Hyperledger Fabric Production Setup Tutorials

-**SEP 2018 UPDATE**: Please note the changes to the MSP trees (specifically the `/users` directory tree)
+**OCT 2018 UPDATE**: NodeOU and confixtx.yaml v1.2 features have been added (with ".peer" endorsement policy used) **SEP 2018 UPDATE**: Please note the changes to the MSP trees (specifically the `/users` directory tree)

 Most Hyperledger Fabric examples provide highly automated network setup scripts that do not handle cryptographic data in a way that resembles a production environment with isolated organizations, differing setup timelines, etc.